 We hope you find this glossary of fundraising terms for nonprofits helpful.
 We recommend bookmarking this page for current and future nonprofit fundraising questions.

 The 501(c)(3) section of the Internal Revenue Code designates an organization as charitable and tax-exempt.
-Organizations qualifying under this section include religious, educational, charitable, amateur athletic, scientific or literary groups, organizations testing for public safety, or organizations involved in prevention of cruelty to children or animals.
+Organizations qualifying under this section include religious, educational, charitable, amateur athletic, scientific or literary groups, organizations testing for public safety, or organizations involved in the prevention of cruelty to children or animals.
 Most organizations seeking foundation or corporate contributions secure a Section 501(c)(3) classification from the Internal Revenue Service (IRS).

 Foundations or corporations publish an annual voluntary report to describe their grant activities.
 It may be a simple, typed document listing the year’s grants or an elaborately detailed publication.
 A growing number of foundations and corporations use an annual report as an effective means of informing the community about their contribution activities, policies, and guidelines.
 The annual contributions report is not to be confused with a corporation’s annual report to the stockholders.